rsnel/mpfaudioutils/README.md

     2 seconds of 2kHz

     DATA:
-    bytes
+    last_address - first_address + 1 bytes of data

     TAIL_SYNC:
     2 seconds of 2kHz

-All the information is encoding using two tones:
+All the information is encoded using two tones:

-    1kHz: one period of tone@8kHz U8, 1ms; `O: FF FF FF FF 00 00 00 00`
+    1kHz: one period of tone @8kHz U8, 1ms; `O: FF FF FF FF 00 00 00 00`
     2kHz: two periods of tone @8kHz U8, 1ms; `X: FF FF 00 00 FF FF 00 00`

 Bits are encoded as below: